paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 I hope people feel more and more ashamed of committing violence all the time.
 I hope it already feels as embarrassing to shoot a gun as it does to show off your dick.\
 --- 幸村誠 ([@makotoyukimura](https://twitter.com/makotoyukimura)) [March 6, 2023](https://twitter.com/makotoyukimura/status/1632790542882070528)

 To explore his theme of violence, the author decided that the _Viking Age_ and its culture would be the most appropriate setting based on its defining feature: the _glorification of war_.
-The author took inspiration from real-life historical figures and events and filled in the unknown using his creative ideas.
+The author took inspiration from real-life historical figures and events, while filling in the unknown using his creative ideas.

 The saga derives its purpose from _Utopianism_, a constant search for a [_Utopia_]({{ site.url_prefixes.wikipedia }}/Utopia).\
 [Valhalla]({{ site.url_prefixes.wikipedia }}/Valhalla) is a place that every warrior dreams to reach.
 But the story also explores other locations, such as **Vinland**, a place _free from war and slavery_, and **Avalon**, an island of everlasting spring _free from death and old age_.
 The story portrays contrasting routes taken by its characters to create such a near-perfect world.